Westcoast Wills and Probate LawyerVancouver | North Vancouver | Burnaby | Squamish

 Dual Wills for Business Owners

-Dual Wills for Owners of Real Estate outside of BC
+Multiple Wills for Owners of assets outside of BC

 Real estate transfers occur according to the laws of the jurisdiction where that real estate is located.
 This means if you are resident in BC and have a piece of real estate outside of BC, you should ideally have two wills: one dealing with that real estate, and the other dealing with the rest of your assets in BC.
+We often call these multiple wills for foreign assets.
+These wills often deal with non-real estate assets in the foreign jurisdiction as well.
 If you only have a BC will, that will has to be probated in both jurisdictions after you die, causing undue delay and cost.
 The worst case scenario is that your BC will isn’t even valid in that other jurisdiction, as every province, state and country has it’s own differing laws of succession.

 When working with Westcoast Wills & Estates, you can rest assured that your property will be distributed as you intended.
 A Wills and trusts lawyer will take your instructions, provide professional advice and draft a comprehensive Will that incorporates all of your wishes and includes appropriate trusts, while minimizing taxes payable by your estate.
 Not all wills need a testamentary trust, but our estate planning lawyers will point you in the right direction.
 If you simply want to change a will, our wills lawyers can help you with that as well.